Learning quantum models from quantum or classical data: Quantum statistics in classical data

-We can also apply the QBM to learn classical data.
-In this case, we construct a rank one density matrix from the data or from its distribution $q$ as follows \bea \eta=\ket{\psi}\bra{\psi}\qquad \av{s|\psi}=\sqrt{q(s)} \eea and optimize the quantum likelihood Eq.~\ref{Lquantum}.
+We propose the data state $\eta$ as the target density matrix for the quantum likelihood Eq.~\ref{Lquantum}.
 The optimal solution $\rho$ is a density matrix that represents the quantum statistics in the classical data and has no equivalent in terms of a probability distribution.
-When $\rho$ is diagonal, $\rho(s,s')=p(s)\delta_{s,s'}$, the quantum likelihood reduces to the classical likelihood Eq.~\ref{Lclassical}.
-Thus, quantum learning is the generalisation of classical learning to density matrices.
-It can find better solutions because the optimisation is over a larger class of models.
+When $\rho$ is diagonal, $\rho(s,s')=p(s)\delta_{s,s'}$, the quantum likelihood Eq.~\ref{Lquantum} reduces to the classical likelihood Eq.~\ref{Lclassical}.
+Thus, quantum learning is the generalization of classical learning to density matrices.
+It can find better solutions because the optimization is over a larger class of models.
 In addition, it learns from quantum statistics that have no classical analogue.

-All classical and quantum statistics are directly computable from the classical data distribution $q$.
-While the classical statistics is linear in $q$, the quantum statistics are quadratic in $\sqrt{q}$.
-See supplementary material Quantum Boltzmann machine for details.